Bram-R/PERSUADE/README.md

 # Cure models
 plot(PERSUADE, type = "cure_models")
 ```
-Shows different visulatisations of the time-to-event data as well as parametric survival models.
+Shows different visualisations of the time-to-event data as well as parametric survival models.

 ### 6. Generate the report
 ```r